 The Convent houses archives, libraries, a museum collection and the movable heritage of the convent and chapel, all of interest in situ and catalogued to provide a valuable resource for research in the future.

-On 12 December 2011 the Sisters of Mercy of Singleton joined with hundreds of other Sisters of Mercy in Australia and Papua New Guinea to form a new National Institute of The Sisters of Mercy of Australia and Papua New Guinea.
+On 12 December 2011 the Sisters of Mercy of Singleton joined with hundreds of other Sisters of Mercy in Australia and Papua New Guinea to form an Institute of The Sisters of Mercy of Australia and Papua New Guinea.
 The Singleton Convent and its Sacred Spaces are now under the care of the new Institute and available to all Sisters of the Institute.

-Sr Berneice Loch is the new National President of Sisters of Mercy of Australia and Papua New Guinea.
-Sr Helen Owens is the new Regional Leader for the Sisters of Mercy Singleton who now belong to a wider community reaching from Grafton in the north via Gunnedah in the west to Sydney.
+Sr Eveline Crotty is the Institute Leader of Sisters of Mercy of Australia and Papua New Guinea.
+Sr Mary Geason is the Regional Leader for the Sisters of Mercy Singleton who now belong to a wider community reaching from Grafton in the north via Gunnedah in the west to Sydney.

 Since 1995 thousands of visitors who come for tours, weddings, concerts and other activities have enjoyed these Sacred Spaces which hold this sacred history.
 All who enter the gates become part of the on-going story of this significant and beautiful convent.